 Here is the main screen of the game.
 As you see here, there are five options in the main screen.
 Use the UP/DOWN arrow keys to move between the options.

-To start the game, choose Play option in main screen and hit ENTER.
+To start the game, choose Play option from main screen and hit ENTER.
 Next you will have to choose the track to race.
 As you see, the first track is only unlocked.
 You must come at top 6 or better to unlock the next tracks.
 Hit ENTER to begin the race.
 Also, you will see the other details of the each track, such as number of laps, length of lap, lap records, and Race record etc.

 Press ENTER key to enter into the track.
 There are 12 players including you.
-It means 1 human player against 11 challenging computer players or 2 human players (multi-player mode) against 10 computer players.
-When playing in multi-player mode, the screen will be divided either in vertical or horizontal and each player can have their own controls.
+It means 1 human player against 11 challenging computer players or 2 human players (in multi-player mode) against 10 computer players.
+When playing in multi-player mode, the screen will be divided either in vertical or horizontal position and each player can have their own controls.
 Once you entered into the track, the race will begin shortly after the all three rows of the red lights turned on.